Satisha10/APwotw_release/README.md

 You can download the latest release from this repository (download the `AP_WotW.zip` file, and extract it).
 You will probably get a warning from the antivirus, since the client works by injecting code in the game.

-The floder contains the Archipelago world `ori_wotw.apworld` that you can install.
+The folder contains the Archipelago world `ori_wotw.apworld` that you can install.
 There are some `.yaml` templates in the `Template` folder for different logic difficulties (Moki being the easiest, Kii the hardest).

-### To install the client:
+### Client installation

 - Download the standalone WotW randomizer from https://wotw.orirando.com/
 - In the home page, there is a small button (on the right) to open the randomizer directory.
 In this folder, paste the binaries from the `Client` folder.
 This will override the existing ones (you can stash them somewhere or reinstall a stable version later).